calder12/seed/src/_packs/utilities/seed-floats.md

   - right
 ---

-Floats utility pack for Seed
+A series of utility classes that adjust the float property of a selector, with support for responsive modifiers.

 ## Install